makerdao/developer.makerdao.com/dai/1/index.md

 Stable coin users.

-For those seeking stability, the easiest way to obtain dai is to buy it on the open market from cryptocurrecy exchanges.
+For those seeking stability, the easiest way to obtain dai is to buy it on the open market from cryptocurrency exchanges.
 Regular users of Dai can use it as money without having to interact with the advanced mechanics of the Dai Stablecoin System.
 From their point of view, Dai is just another cryptocurrency obtained from a cryptocurrency exchange or broker, that can be freely sent to